jruels/adv-azure-classpage/labs/03-aks/index.md

 In this lab you will:

 * Create a new resource group for AKS cluster
-* Deploy a Kubernetes AKS cluster from Basj
+* Deploy a Kubernetes AKS cluster from Bash
 * Deploy a multi-tier application
 * Scale the application
 * Perform a rolling update